errbit/errbit/README.md

 Errbit is a tool for collecting and managing errors from other applications.
-It is [Airbrake](http://airbrakeapp.com) (formerly known as Hoptoad) API compliant, so if you are already using Airbrake, you can just point hoptoad_notifier at your Errbit server.
+It is [Airbrake](http://airbrakeapp.com) (formerly known as Hoptoad) API compliant, so if you are already using Airbrake, you can just point the `airbrake` gem to your Errbit server.

 <table>